 However, you may also hook up the standalone chargers to an external battery bank to store the power for use later.

 What do you look for?

-To qualify as one of the best <keyword>, there are a few important factors that you need to know when you are shopping around to decide what’s best for you.
+To qualify as one of the best portable solar panels for camping, there are a few important factors that you need to know when you are shopping around to decide what’s best for you.
 Things like solar panel power, output power and form factors.
 Let’s examine them in detail.

 Solar Panel Power Output – Watts and Amperes

 The power rating of a solar panel is the maximum power output it can put out under ideal bright sunlight conditions.
 It is expressed in Watts (W).